 What is crucial in all of these different jobs is the political scientist’s ability to set aside his/her own prejudices and remain objective in gathering and analyzing data as well as presenting the findings.
 The MA programme Democracy & Governance will help to achieve this personal integrity and professionalism for future employment, wherever it may be.

-The tuition fee is 3400 euros per year and it covers tuition and some study materials.
-Altogether 25 students will be admitted to this programme.
-Based on the admission’s ranking list, 14 best applicants will be given tuition-waiver scholarship.
-Applicants do not have to apply for this scholarship separately, as they will be considered for the competition automatically.
+The tuition fee for fee-paying students is 3400 euros per year and it covers tuition and some study materials.
+Altogether 20 study places are available on the programme.
+On the basis of the admission results, 14 best applicants will be given tuition-waiver scholarships.
+Applicants do not have to apply for the tuition-waiver separately, as they will be considered automatically for the competition.